trungtran1234/databae-ss/README.md

 could be python or python3.

 ## Use Cases
-* Connect to any MySQL database to visualize data
+* Connect to any SingleStore database to visualize data
 * Generate a pie chart based off data in the database
 * Generate a table based off data in the database
 * Generate a plaintext response based off data in the database